 East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care in Norfolk & Waveney.

-Our services include district nursing, health visiting, community in-patient services, physiotherapy, speech & language therapy, occupational therapy, specialist nursing care, palliative care, a primary care centre, breastfeeding support, contraceptive and sexual health services, school nursing and public health services.
+Our services include district nursing, health visiting, community in-patient services, physiotherapy, speech & language therapy, occupational therapy, specialist nursing care, palliative care, a primary care centre, breastfeeding support, contraceptive and sexual health services, school nursing (waveney area only) and public health services.

 We have contracts with the NHS and two County Councils.
 At least 70,000 people are registered as service users with ECCH.

 Why did ECCH become a social enterprise?

 We were part of Great Yarmouth and Waveney NHS Primary Care Trust.
 We applied to become a social enterprise so that we could take charge of our own destiny and make real improvements in services to patients.
 It was widely recognised at the time of our spin-out that the social enterprise model would offer us the opportunity to create a more sustainable and flexible organisation.
 We are a ‘human’ organisation in every way, most of our funds are spent on staff to care for people and we have an ethos of high quality care, every time.

 Why does being a social enterprise make a difference?

 The difference is that staff have a stake – and therefore a real say – in how the organisation works.
 Social enterprises offer staff a new sense of belonging.
 They can even become a Staff Director and sit on the Board, if they’re elected by their colleagues.

 One of the current Staff Directors is Ali Jennings, ECCH's Safeguarding Lead/Named Nurse.
 She said: "The social enterprise model fits perfectly.
 We are passionate about the care and services we provide but an important difference is that clinicians can influence the strategic direction we take is in the very best interests of patients and clients.